Dehydration can be a runner’s worst nightmare. Symptoms can be as mild as a slight headache, or so severe that they require hospital treatment.

 2. Octane Dart

-Lighter is usually better when it comes to running gear.
+Lighter and simpler is usually better when it comes to running gear.

 The Octane Dart is our choice as the top lightweight Camelbak.
 It has a minimalist design that makes it inconspicuous and easy to wear.